Over the last five years, the phrase “skills gap” has entered the popular vocabulary.

 As IIoT, Cloud, and Big Data become a reality on the shop floor, manufacturers need new skill sets to match.
 Increasingly, job postings in manufacturing call for software development, machine learning, and SQL analysis experience.
 A 2019 BCG study that 70% of the fastest growing skills in manufacturing and adjacent industries are digital.
 In those industries, job postings containing “IoT,” “cloud,” and “machine learning” are increasing 20% year over year.

-Closing the skills gap is going to take significant effort (check out our detailed look at solutions here), and it’s not something that any organization or institution can do alone.
+Closing the skills gap is going to take significant effort, and it’s not something that any organization or institution can do alone.

-Here are some potential ways manufacturers, educational institutions, and government can collaborate to help close the skills gap (we’ve written a more detailed look at proposed solutions here).
+Here are some potential ways manufacturers, educational institutions, and government can collaborate to help close the skills gap.

-- Digital Knowledge Share – If workers are interested in developing new skills to advance their careers, digital knowledge-sharing initiatives can provide them with the content and resources needed to advance.
+- Digital knowledge share – Continuous organizational learning and digital knowledge-sharing need to be a primary focus for manufacturers.
+If workers are interested in developing new skills to advance their careers, digital knowledge-sharing initiatives can provide them with the content and resources needed to advance.
+Digital knowledge-sharing reduces mistakes, helps employees make informed decisions, and increases productivity.
+Technical advancement is a key competitive differentiator for companies, creating more opportunities for people and machines to work together.